We built this because we needed it.

 Tickortreat was started by a family in southern Vermont — a place where pulling ticks off your kids after a day outside is just part of life.
 We run a farm.
 Our daughters play in the fields and the woods.
 Our dogs bring ticks in from the pasture.
 We know the drill.

-We thought: this should be one thing, in one place, done in one visit.
+We thought: there should be an easier way.
 So we built it.

 Toad and Hen